Mohitkumar6122/Google_Season_of_Documentation/modules-development/Prerequisites.md

     Operations allow FLINT to track changes in carbon stock through time, including fluxes into and out of pools.

-    For example, a harvest moves plant material to products and debris pools, whereas a wildfire moves plant material to debris and atmosphere pools.
+    For example, a harvest operation moves plant material to products and debris pools, whereas a wildfire operation moves plant material to debris and atmosphere pools.

 3. **Events**